justin2004/weblog/DRAFTS/interfaces_and_personalities/README.md

 We could slice up the space differently but I think this set of things aligns well with interfaces that matter.

 There are interfaces between each of those things to all the other things but I think only a handful of those interfaces account for the most amount of product quality variation between software implementations.

+I mostly want to compare the interfaces between applications and on the interfaces between knowledge and serialized data but I am enumerating some of the nearby interfaces just to situate the comparison.
-I don't have a name for those interfaces but I have a personality that tends to focus on them:
+I don't have a name for these interfaces but I have a personality that tends to focus on them:

 ; image